oseghalepatrick/Udacity-Data-Engineering-Projects/Data_Warehouse/README.md

 ## How to Run
-Create Redshift clusters and IAM role
+Create Redshift cluster and IAM role

 #### Setup Configurations
 Setup the dwh.cfg file and fill in the cluster parameters below.